 The list items can have a header when they are used in a content area.
 It is also technically possible to change the background of the header and of the list itself.
 Depending on the use case, the lines between the list items and around the list can be shown or hidden.

-When you use the list in the master area, keep the texts as short as possible and only as long as necessary.
+When you use the list in the first column of the flexible column layout, keep the texts as short as possible and only as long as necessary.
 If you expect large numbers, use formatting instead.

 Custom List Items

 If none of the list items provided suits the requirements of your app, you can also create a custom list.
 If you choose this option, ensure that your custom list item is responsive when resized.

 Only use radio buttons if they are absolutely necessary.
 One example would be if you want to distinguish single selection from navigation.
 This is a rare case in which visible radio buttons for single selection are allowed.